SonHaXuan/SecureWearTrade/README.md

 ### 2. Run the Smart Contract Tests

-After starting the Jedi server, you need to interact with it using a smart contract.
+After starting the Hibe server, you need to interact with it using a smart contract.
 Follow these steps to set up and run the tests:

 1. Navigate to the kyc-contract directory: